Bringing this Vision to Life

 To communities, tech parks are a way to build the tax base, bring in family-sustaining jobs, and increase economic viability.
 For tenant companies, tech parks offer accessibility to shared services; utilities; internet, phone, and satellite communications; transportation; and other infrastructure that is critical to running a business in the 21st century.

 A new tech park will make our community more economically competitive.
 Broome County’s available developable acreage is very limited given its steep topography and floodplains.
-The park created in the 1980s is nearly 100% full.
-Without the development of new, shovel-ready
+While we are seeing success in restoring previously vacant sites like the Huron Campus in Endicott, without the development of new, shovel-ready sites, Broome County is in danger of losing out on future opportunities with businesses better suited for